Online exploration outside a convex obstacle: Abstract

 \section{Abstract}

-A watchman route is a path such that a direct line of sight exists between each point in some region and some point along the path.
-Here, we study watchman routes outside a convex polygon, i.e., in $\mathbb{R}^2\setminus O$, where $O$ is a convex polygon.
-We study the problem of a watchman route in an online setting, i.e., in a setting where the watchman is only aware of the vertices of the polygon to which it had a direct line of sight along its route.
-We present an algorithm guaranteeing a $\approx 89.83$ competitive ratio relative to the optimal offline path length.
+A watchman path is a path such that a direct line of sight exists between each point in some region and some point along the path.
+Here, we study the online watchman path problem outside a convex polygon, i.e., in $\mathbb{R}^2\setminus \Omega$, where $\Omega$ is a convex polygon that is not known in advance.
+We present an algorithm for the exploration of the region outside the polygon.
+We prove that the presented algorithms guarantees a $\approx 22.77$ competitive ratio compared to the optimal offline watchman path.